ManojBadiger/Responsive-Clothing-Website-Setup/README.md

-# Responsive Shopping Website
+# Responsive Clothing Website
-### Responsive Shopping Website
+### Responsive Clothing Website

-- Responsive Welcome to Shopping Website Design Using HTML CSS And JavaScript.
+- Responsive Welcome to Clothing Website Design Using HTML CSS And JavaScript.
 - Contains Scroll Reveal Animation.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.